brianmay/penguin_brian/_skills/sysadmin.markdown

 ## APANA - 1990s

-I use to maintain a computer called snoopy.apana.org.au.
-This computer has a long history.
 Initially I ran a [Bulletin Board System (BBS)](http://en.wikipedia.org/wiki/BBS), for a local computer club.

 Internet was almost unheard of then, so we used